Iroso Umbo (Ìrosùn Ogbè)

 Ayé yẹni.

-In Iroso Iroso Umbo Ifá advises this person not to be greedy.
-Good fortune is coming to your surroundings; everyone who deserves this good fortune will be allowed to go with it.
+In Iroso Umbo, Ifá advises this person not to be greedy.
+A good fortune is coming to your surroundings; Anyone who deserves this good fortune will be allowed to go with it.

 The open space or great savannah, we abhor is when the grass grows